-3.5.2 Conformance Class
+3.5.3.
+Conformance Class

-The following conformance classes are supported: The specified class applies to all the contained process definitions, unless it is re-defined locally at the p[rocess definition level.
+The following conformance classes are supported: The specified class applies to all the contained process definitions, unless it is re-defined locally at the process definition level.

 Class Name Class Keyword Description Block restricted FULL-BLOCKED The network structure is restricted to proper nesting of SPLIT/JOIN and LOOP.
 Loop restricted LOOP-BLOCKED The network structure is restricted to proper nesting of LOOP.
 Unrestricted NON-BLOCKED There is no restriction on the network structure.
+This is the default.

-Table 3-30: Conformance Classes of Entity Workflow Model
+Table 3-29: Conformance Classes of Entity Workflow Model